How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 Time cap (e.g. 5 or 15 minutes)Kills long tutorials, webinar recordings, meeting captures

-Resolution lock (e.g. 720p only)Edited output looks soft
+Resolution lock (e.g. 720p only)Edited output looks soft on a modern display

 "Free" alone tells you almost nothing — the real question is whether the free plan clears all four bars.

-Can you just strip the watermark afterwards?
+Can you just strip the watermark afterward?

 What macOS's built-in tools can and can't do